gyselax/gyselalibxx/docs/getting_started.md

 ### Key Difference: Functional vs. Object-Oriented Programming (OOP)

-**Object-Oriented Programming (OOP)** is built around the concept of objects that encapsulate data and behavior.
+**Object-Oriented Programming (OOP)** is built around the concept of objects that encapsulate data and behaviour.
 Developers used to OOP often think in terms of classes, inheritance, and polymorphism.
 While these are powerful concepts, they are not central to how gyselalib++ is structured.
 This is notably because inheritance, and polymorphism are often incompatible with GPU programming.

 **Functional Programming (FP)** aims to make code more readable by making it more obvious where data is modified.
 This is done by separating data storage from operators.
 This way, data can never be modified inside its class without passing through an operator.
 In our code the functional programming paradigm was chosen as it allows us to write the code in a way which more closely resembles the equations.